Should I use a HELOC to pay off credit card debt?

 Both HELOCs and home equity loans (HELoans) can be effective ways to pay off debt.
 In the case of credit card debt, though, the HELoan may have a slight edge.

-Presumably, you know (or can calculate) the exact outstanding amount on your cards, and presumably, you’d want to clear it as soon as possible because of their high APRs, multiplying those balances at a rapid clip.
+Presumably, you know (or can calculate) the exact outstanding amount on your cards.
+And presumably, you’d want to clear it as soon as possible because those high APRs multiply balances at a rapid clip.
 This situation is well-suited for a home equity loan, which disburses a single lump sum that gets repaid in fixed-rate monthly installments.
 In contrast, with their fluctuating interest rates and long draw periods, HELOCs work well when you’re not sure of the exact sum you’ll need, or for expenses that get incurred over a long period (like college tuition or a contractor’s bill on a long-term construction project).

 Plus, home equity loans generally have lower interest rates than HELOCs.
-(As of this writing, they are averaging 8.8 percent.)
+(As of this writing, they are averaging 8.4 percent.)
+Of course, you are locked into paying that rate for the loan’s lifetime.

 Here are some other comparisons.

-What are the alternatives to using home equity to paying off debt?
+What are the alternatives to HELOCs to pay off credit cards?

-Many of these options mean you won’t have to put your home up as collateral.
+HELOCs aren’t the only debt-settling tool in town.
+Many of these alternatives mean you won’t have to put your home up as collateral.

 Personal loans